 On less busy days you might be able to find a parking spot right next to the Floral Library in the Tidal Basin parking lot.
 Note that this parking lot is typically closed during the Cherry Blossom Festival.

 Of course using Capitol BikeShare or a scooter rental is also a great way to get around the area.Floral Library on Google Maps

 Here are pictures of the Floral Library in DC with some summer flowers.

 I hope you enjoyed my visit to the Floral Library in Washington DC.
+Spring is a special time in DC and a great time to visit the Floral Library.
 If you’re a photographer planning a trip to DC here are my favorite DC photo spots.